thedjinn/mnml/README.markdown

 ## Example document

-Mnml has a really simple structure so a quick look at the following example document explains all the characteristics of the format:
+Mnml has a really simple structure so a quick look at the following example document should explain all the characteristics of the format:

     # This is a mnml document.
     # A pound at the beginning of the line indicates a comment.